Art meets Architecture

 We are passionate about providing a professional service for our clients and have a track record of delivering projects on time and on budget.
 A well-considered approach to value is critical for any project, we take a holistic approach at each stage of a project to ensure that cost and quality are optimised.

 “One of the happiest building sites I’ve ever worked on.
-Wignall & Moore have design flair, an eye for detail and even more impressively the ability to keep morale and spirits high even during difficult construction works.
+Wignall & Moore have a strong design understanding, an eye for detail and even more impressively the ability to keep morale and spirits high even during difficult construction works.
 As a project manager this is often the key to projects being delivered on time and on budget.
-Working closely with Wignall &Moore from conception to completion allowed for the project to run seamlessly, with every detail thought through and considered with the client’s best interests at heart.”
+Working closely with Wignall & Moore from conception to completion allowed for the project to run seamlessly, with every detail thought through and considered with the client’s best interests at heart.”

 Grant Le Roy – Royal Warrant Holders K R Hannaford Ltd